 Corneal abrasions generally heal within three to five days.
-Medication is used to prevent bacterial infections and to relieve spasms or pain.
+Medication is used to prevent bacterial infections (antibiotic ophthalmic drops or ointment) and to relieve spasms or pain (atropine ophthalmic drops or ointment).
 Antibiotic drops are only effective for a short time (a few hours) so they must be applied frequently; ointments last a bit longer but still require application every few hours.
 For best results, the antibiotic preparation should be applied every four to six hours.
+On the other hand, the effects of atropine last many hours so this drug is only used every twelve to forty-eight hours.